Kitty Wintringham: Return to the UK and Second World War

 Wintringham recovered from his injury, but was shot again in August, and was sent back to the UK to receive treatment in November 1937.
 Kitty arrived in London in mid-October to wait for him.
 In December, once he had left hospital, the couple set up home together in London, leading to Wintringham's expulsion from the CPGB in June 1938.
 They married in 1941, once Wintringham's divorce was complete.

-Kitty worked as a journalist in the UK, but as Tom's writing became more demanding, she increasingly took on organisational work for him, including ghost writing, or un-credited co-authorship of some of his 1940 works.
+She worked as a journalist in the UK, but as Tom Wintringham's writing became more demanding, she increasingly took on organisational work for him, including ghost writing, or un-credited co-authorship of some of his 1940 works.
 This included the organisation of the course for Home Guards at Osterley Park, and the course's corresponding government published handbook The Home Guard can Fight.
 She and Tom joined the left-wing 1941 Committee and were founders of its successor, the Common Wealth Party.
 However, Kitty strongly disagreed with leading member Richard Acland over his advocacy of Christianity, while Acland publicly opposed Kitty's proposals and policy papers, and privately dismissed and derided her in personal and sexist terms.
 She stood for the party in Midlothian and Peebles Northern at the 1945 UK general election, but took only 6.4% of the votes cast.
 Vincent Geoghegan considers this to be the only seat where the party put up a candidate against Labour and affected the final result, although this meant that the Conservatives won the seat.